What is metacognition?

 Which other strategies could I use?

 2. Levels of metacognitive learners

-As we saw in ‘What is the research behind metacognition?’, David Perkins (1992) identified four levels of metacognitive learners which provide a useful framework for teachers.
+As we saw in ‘What is the theory behind metacognition?’, David Perkins (1992) identified four levels of metacognitive learners which provide a useful framework for teachers.

 In the video below, Lee Davis (Deputy Director of Professional Development) discusses each of the levels in more detail.

 What can you do to identify whether your learners are tacit, aware, strategic or reflective?

 What can you do in the classroom to help and encourage your learners to progress to the next level?

 Here is a printable list of interesting books, articles and websites on the topics that we have looked at.